top of page

 Black and White photo of a boy and girl in white dress covers, facing each other, holding hands, hugging, one is wearing dark, round sunglasses.
 Caption reads the first two nursery children, Antonio Martello and Antonio Martone.

 One notable exception, Overbrook in Pennsylvania began with a study of practices in France begun by Valentin Hauy, the sighted founder of the Royal institution of Blind Children.
-Hauy's focus was to teach students with MVI/B manual work skills that would enable them to earn a living.
+Hauy's focus was to teach students with a MVI/B manual work skills that would enable them to earn a living.
 He may be best known for teaching blind children to read raised letters.

-By the end of the 19th century, the world of providers of educational services for blind babies had been convinced there had to be a way to teach children with MVI/B to overcome their resistance to walking independently.
+By the end of the 19th century, the world of providers of educational services for blind babies had been convinced there had to be a way to teach children with a MVI/B to overcome their resistance to walking independently.
 Unfortunately, it was doomed to fail because it relied on developing in these children a supernatural ability to navigate without any protection whatsoever.

 An impossible goal.